almostengr/almostengrwebsite/docs/privacy.md

 ## Gathering of Personally-Identifying Information

-Certain visitors to Almost Engineer Services’s websites choose to interact with The Almost Engineer in ways that require Almost Engineer Services to gather personally-identifying information.
+Certain visitors to Almost Engineer Services's websites choose to interact with The Almost Engineer in ways that require Almost Engineer Services to gather personally-identifying information.
 The amount and type of information that Almost Engineer Services gathers depends on the nature of the interaction.
 Those who engage in transactions with